How to get your visa for Vietnam? 4 things you need to prepare

 * At the consular service of the Vietnamese embassy

-Two recent identity photos and a form in 2 copies to be completed on the spot.
-Allow 1 to 2 weeks of delay.
-With an extra cost you can get it in 3 days.
+Two recent identity photos are needed and a form in 2 copies to be completed on the spot.
+Allow 1 to 2 weeks for processing.
+For an extra fee, you can get it in 3 days.

 + 1 month single entry: 85 € or 95 USD